Florence County

 What are blue-green algae?

-to as "pond scum."
-Blue-green algae are most often blue-
+many people refer to as "pond scum."
+Blue-green algae are most often blue-green in color, but

 Are all blue-green algae dangerous?